GeorgeZisis95/top-recipes/README.md

-Okay the background image looks better if not blurred so I want to just blur the part that contains the text -> Done The text right now appears after the image but I want it inside the image -> Done I might make the text change on hover with ::after.
+Okay the background image looks better if not blurred so I want to just blur the part that contains the text -> Done The text right now appears after the image but I want it inside the image -> Done I might make the text change on hover with ::after. -> Done

+### Links
 For the links I'm thinking the box should show an image and when I hove the image it blurs and shows the food title